 - Continued and excessive use of alcoholic drinks

 - Chronic, progressive, potentially fatal disorder marked by excessive and usually compulsive drinking of alcohol leading to psychological and physical dependence or addiction

 And while this definition accurately defines alcoholism, it doesn’t help an individual to answer the question, “Am I an alcoholic?”.
 In addition to disassociating with the negative stigmas attached to the terms alcoholic and alcoholism, the move to change to alcohol use disorder is also in order to further define exactly what a problem with alcohol looks like.

-Futures Recovery Healthcare offers evidence-based, comprehensive treatment for alcohol issues as well as issues with other substances and mental health.
+Futures Recovery Healthcare offers evidence-based, comprehensive treatment for alcohol issues as well as other substance use disorders and mental health issues.